 The big question is why, and the answer is not surprising.
 If it nurtures alertness, it makes sense that blue light might interfere with melatonin (that brain chemical responsible for making us feel tired at night).
 It does just that, and because our smartphones and devices emit blue light, it’s getting harder to avoid.

 Fortunately, there are a few ways you can avoid the problems associated with blue light.
 There are blue light filters on the latest smartphones and various apps that have downloadable filters as well.
+If your phone does not have that feature, you can also add your own blue light screen protector to your smartphone or even laptop.
 The best way to steer clear of this harmful light is to turn off all electronics at least one hour before bedtime.
 This will also help relax you and get you ready to unwind before sleep.

 Ways to Sleep Better with Summer Light and Temperatures